Tennant Creek & Barkly Region 7 day itinerary

 See the Big Man in Aileron

-Less than 2 hours down the road you'll come to the town of Aileron.
-A popular spot over Easter for its Bush Weekend – an action packed rodeo keeping all ages entertained.
-Also known for its Big Man statue that you'll want to get a picture with before you leave.
-Also close by and worth the visit is Ryan’s Well Historical Reserve.
+As you make your way back to Alice Springs, another stopover that’s a must is Aileron – known for its ‘Big Man’ statue and worth the visit, is Ryan’s Well Historical Reserve.
 The well was incredibly hand dug in 1889 to supply water to travellers and stock along the overland Telegraph line.

-Kick-back in Alice Springs
+Kick back in Alice Springs

 Alice Springs is your final destination today.
 Kick back with a drink tonight at one of the popular restaurants in town and reminisce on a great week experiencing some of the best Outback experiences of Central Australia.